supabase/edge-runtime/README.md

   - An instance for the _main runtime_ is responsible for proxying the transactions to the _user runtime_.
   - The main runtime is meant to be an entry point before running user functions, where you can authentication, etc. before calling the user function.
   - Has no user-facing limits
+  - Has access to all environment variables.
 - User runtime:
   - An instance for the _user runtime_ is responsible for executing users' code.
-  - Limits are required to be set such as: Memory and Timeouts
+  - Limits are required to be set such as: Memory and Timeouts.
-  - Environmental Variables are readonly.
+  - Has access to environment variables explictly allowed by the main runtime.

 ## How to run locally
 To serve all functions in the examples folder on port 9000, you can do this with the [example main service](./examples/main/index.ts) provided with this repo